glpi-project/docdev/source/devapi/mainobjects.rst

 CommonDBTM
 ^^^^^^^^^^

 This is an object to manage any database stuff; it of course inherits from `CommonGLPI`_.
-The class is in the ``src/CommonDBTM.php`` file.

 It aims to manage database persistence and tables for all objects; and will help you to: